Easy Baked Peaches With Crumb Topping

 They are always best served hot, right out of the oven, with ice cream or whipped cream (like peaches and cream).

-First, look for peaches that are soft to the touch but not mushy.
+When selecting peaches, look for those that are soft to the touch but not mushy.
 They should be able to hold their shape while baking and not fall apart.

 Use a small scoop or a melon baller to scoop away some of the center of each peach, making room for the crumb filling.

-If you want to make just one or two, cut the amount of filling that you make and bake in ramekins.
+Note: If you want to make just one or two, cut the amount of filling that you make and bake in ramekins as shown below.

-Bake for 25-30 minutes.
-To test for doneness, look for the crumb topping to have browned and for the peach to feel nice and soft when you poke it with a toothpick.
+Bake for 25-30 minutes at 350 F. To test for doneness, look for the crumb topping to have browned and for the peach to feel nice and soft when you gently poke it with a toothpick.

 Store uneaten baked peaches in the refrigerator for up to 4 days and reheat in the microwave for about 30 seconds each before serving.